Non-equilibrium diagrammatic approach to strongly interacting photons: Diagrammatic approach to non equilibrium Green's functions

-As the atoms are fixed at positions commensurate with the PCW, we can use the periodicity of the dimensionless Bloch functions $u_k^{P,E}(z)$ to replace them by $u_k^{P,E}(0)$.
-In general, careful engineering of the PCW allows some control over the momentum dependence of $u_k^{P,E}(0)$ \cite{chang_njp_photcrys_2013,kimble_2014_crystal}.
-Here we will choose the simplest approximation of a constant, which we then absorb into the coupling via the replacement $g_{P,E}|u_k^{P,E}(0)|\to g_{P,E}$.\\ As in equilibrium theory, one can apply Wick's theorem to find the dressed GFs
+\end{widetext} As the atoms are fixed at positions commensurate with the Bloch wave, we can use the periodicity of the dimensionless Bloch function $u_k(z)$ to replace it by $u_k(0)$.
+In general, careful engineering of the waveguides allows some control over the momentum dependence of $u_k(0)$ \cite{chang_njp_photcrys_2013,kimble_2014_crystal}.
+Here, we choose the simplest approximation of a constant, which we then absorb into the coupling via the replacement $g|u_k(0)|\to g$.\\ As in equilibrium theory, one can apply Wick's theorem to find the dressed Green's functions

-with $*$ the outer product and $\mu \in\{a,p\}$ as well as $\alpha,\beta=\text{cl},\text{q}$.
+with $*$ the outer product and $\alpha,\beta=\text{cl},\text{q}$.
 Here, as opposed to the bare propagators, the expectation value is taken with respect to the full action $S$.
-Expanding the exponent $e^{i S_\text{int}}$ under the path integral, one obtains the infinite Dyson series
+Expanding the exponent $e^{i S_\text{int}}$ under the functional integral, one obtains the infinite Dyson series

-where $\circ$ denotes the convolution in space and time with a simultaneous matrix product in the Keldysh index $\left\{\text{cl},\text{q}\right\}$ as well as the field components $g,e,s,d$ or $P,E$ for the atomic ($\mu=a$) or photonic propagators ($\mu=p$) respectively.
-Summation of this geometric series for the retarded GF gives the same result as in equilibrium theory
+where $\circ$ denotes the convolution in space and time with a simultaneous matrix product in the Keldysh index $\left\{\text{cl},\text{q}\right\}$ as well as the field components $g,e$ of the atomic propagator ($\mu=a$).
+Summation of this geometric series for the retarded Green's function gives the same result as in equilibrium theory